MusondaSinkala/stock-publication-analyzer/README.md

 - Trend comparison between weekly paper counts and sector ETF performance
 - Correlation analysis (Pearson)
-- Ready for extensions (e.g., Granger causality, LSTM modeling)
+- Regression modelling
-- Streamlit web UI
+- Streamlit web UI (accessible at https://publicationstocktracker.streamlit.app/)

 ## Limitations

-- Scientific paper counts are noisy and do not account for impact or quality
-- No lag analysis or modeling yet — correlations may not indicate causality
-- Paper metadata sometimes lacks consistent timestamps
+- OpenAlex rate limits and data granularity slow down analysis.
+- Research activity may correlate with ETF movements but not cause them.
+Other features may be needed to determine causes of stock price movements.

 ## Folder Structure
 ```